Brazil president raises jail as possibility for Greenwald

-RIO DE JANEIRO (AP) - Brazil’s far-right president renewed his attacks on journalist Glenn Greenwald on Saturday, raising the possibility of jail a few days after saying the American’s Brazil-based internet publication was “aligned with criminal hackers” for reporting the contents of hacked phone conversations involving the current justice minister.
+RIO DE JANEIRO (AP) - Brazil’s president renewed his attacks on journalist Glenn Greenwald on Saturday, raising the possibility of jail a few days after members of his party said the American’s Brazil-based internet publication was “aligned with criminal hackers” for reporting the contents of hacked phone conversations involving the current justice minister.

 The reports in The Intercept Brazil have led to questions about whether Justice Minister Sergio Moro improperly consulted with prosecutors when he was a judge overseeing the mammoth “Operation Car Wash” corruption investigation.
 Moro, whose work in that probe has made him a hero for many Brazilians, is a key member of President Jair Bolsonaro’s Cabinet.